discretize/discretize-guides/builds/guardian/power-willbender/index.md

 <Information>

-This build plays very similar to the <Specialization text="Power Dragonhunter" name="Dragonhunter"/> and therefore the rotation as well as step-by-step explanation will be very similar.
+This build plays very similar to the <Specialization text="Power Dragonhunter" name="Dragonhunter"/> and therefore the rotation, as well as a step-by-step explanation, will be very similar.

 </Information>